I'm a longtime minimalist.

 The beauty of minimalism is to simply own only that what adds value to your life and to cut out what doesn't.

 “He who would travel happily must travel light.”

-Everything totals about 11 pounds (5 kgs) so I can always stay under any airlines' carry-on allowance, and my bag is never out of my sight or reach.
+Everything totals about 11 pounds (5 kgs) so I can always stay under any airlines' carry-on allowance, never check my bag, never use overhead bins, and my bag is never out of my sight or reach.

 You're free to walk around, to explore, to get immersed in your surroundings, without a suitcase ball and chain.

 “I travel light; as light, that is, as a man can travel who will still carry his body around because of its sentimental value.”

 - ipad case